Bullies With a Cause

 Alarmingly, evidence suggests that some anti-bullying programs may actually make bullying easier; when kids learn which behaviors educators want to stop, they change their methods to avoid detection.
 And kids become expert at avoiding detection.
 One of the primary reasons targeted children don’t report harassment is they know teachers won’t do anything.
 Although teachers really do want to eradicate bullying, often if they don’t see it, as far they’re concerned, it isn’t happening.

 To make matters worse, among “the most consistent findings in educational studies of creativity,” according to psychologists Erik L. Westby and V.L.
 Dawson, is that “teachers dislike personality traits associated with creativity.”
-Although teachers report they value creativity, these nonconformist children who act and think differently and don’t quite fit in—the children most in need of teachers’ support and protection—are, research reveals, teachers’ least favorite students.
+Although teachers report that they value creativity, the very children most in need of teachers’ support and protection, these nonconformist children who act and think differently and don’t quite fit in, are teachers’ least favorite students.